louisabraham/geopt/README.md

 Look at the `examples/` folder.

 Also, the code is really not big (~ 600 SLOC), quite readable and well commented.

+## More ideas

+- Add numeric parameter nodes, compute the derivatives using SymPy and do gradient descent